 This will look frighteningly familiar to anyone born between the Appalachians and the Rockies, where the cartesian grid is ubiquitous, except where either French or Spanish settlement occurred before English speakers arrived.

-If ye seek precedent, look at the William Penn plan for Philadelphia.
+If ye seek precedent, look at the William Penn plan for Philadelphia (actually designed and laid out by his surveyor Thomas Holme).
 Or 150 years later, examine Col. Doty’s plan for Madison, Wisconsin.
 They bracket the period of cartesian influence, so Agincourt is very much a child of its time and place.
 Our task has been interpreting what happens when the ideal meets the real.